wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

 {% endcodetab %}
 {% endcodetabs %}

-You can hook the `signWithBiometry` method to the button for the biometric authentication and the `signWithPinCode` method to the PIN keyboard (for example, to be triggered when sufficiently long PIN code is entered by the user).
+You can hook the `signWithBiometry` method to the button for the biometric authentication and the `signWithPinCode` method to the PIN keyboard (for example, to be triggered when a sufficiently long PIN code is entered by the user).

 Note that the method in our example returns an `URLSessionDataTask` instance (of course, this could be any networking abstraction you use in your project), or a `nil` value in case there is an invalid state.
-In case the `URLSessionDataTask` is launched, you should wait for it to complete and check the HTTP status.
+In case the `URLSessionDataTask` is launched, you should wait for it to complete (showing the progress indicator to the user) and check the response HTTP status:

-In case the HTTP status is `401` or `403`, it means that the transaction signing failed and in such case, you can simply restart the loop of checking the activation status, displaying the failure count, etc.
+- In case the HTTP status is `401` or `403`, it means that the transaction signing failed and in such case, you can simply restart the loop of checking the activation status, displaying the failure count, etc.

-In case the HTTP status is `200`, it means that the transaction signing was successful.
-You can retrieve any data that you need from the response and close the PIN keyboard (ideally, with some nice victory animation:)).
+- In case the HTTP status is `200`, it means that the transaction signing was successful.
+You can retrieve any data that you need from the response and close the PIN keyboard (ideally, with some nice "victory animation").

 ## Resources